CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Java Generics.md

 Note: We can NOT make a new object of a generic type in a generic class (like saying `T value = new T()`)

-We can only call methods on a generic parameter type if they are methods in the object class.
+We can only call methods on a reference to a generic parameter type if they are methods in the `Object` class.

 Use generic type parameters if you want to use different types in the class.